 The Hagley Prize in Business History.
 This prize is for the best book in business history (broadly defined) and consists of a medallion and $2,500, which are presented at the annual meeting of the BHC.
 Given the nature of the award's funding and establishment (through the generosity of the Hagley Museum and Library of Wilmington, Delaware, one of the nation's most significant research libraries dedicated to the history of business), the Grants and Prizes Committee will advise the Hagley representative and the BHC President about who would be a suitable person to serve as the third member of the three-person selection committee.
 The award committee encourages the submission of books from all methodological perspectives.
 It is particularly interested in innovative studies that have the potential to expand the boundaries of the discipline.
 Scholars, publishers, and other interested parties may submit nominations.
 Eligible books can have either an American or international focus.
 They must be written in English and published during the two years prior to the award.
 Four copies of a book must accompany a nomination and must be submitted to the Prize Coordinator, Carol Ressler Lockman, Hagley Museum and Library, PO Box 3630, 298 Buck Road, Wilmington DE 19807-0630 USA.
 Email: firstname.lastname@example.org.
 The submission deadline is December 31.

 The Ralph Gomory Prize.
 This prize, made possible by the Alfred P. Sloan Foundation, recognizes historical work on the effects of business enterprises on the economic conditions of the countries in which they operate.
-Two prizes of $5,000 each are awarded annually, one for a book and a second for an article.
-Eligible work may be published in the two years prior to the year of the award.
-Book nominations are accepted from publishers and nominations of articles are accepted from their authors.
-Four copies of a book or an electronic version of an article must accompany a nomination and be submitted to the Prize Coordinator, Carol Ressler Lockman, Business History Conference, PO Box 3630, 298 Buck Road, Wilmington DE 19807-0630 USA.
-Email: firstname.lastname@example.org.
-The submission deadline is December 1.
+A prize of $5,000 is awarded annually for a book published in the two years prior to the year of the award.
+Book nominations are accepted from publishers.
+Four copies of each book must accompany a nomination and be submitted to the Prize Coordinator, Carol Ressler Lockman, Business History Conference, PO Box 3630, 298 Buck Road, Wilmington DE 19807-0630 USA.
+Email: email@example.com.
+The submission deadline is December 31.

 The Gomory Prize Committee shall consist of three members, one of whom will be the chair.
 Each member serves a three-year term, rotating onto the committee as junior member, then becoming chair, and then exiting after serving a final year as senior member.
 The Chair of the Gomory Prize Committee shall preside over the entire process.